Asbestos Paper & Felt Underlayment: A Complete Guide

 Asbestos felt is a heavy-duty material that’s resistant to both moisture and heat, helping to prevent rotting and over-drying.
 It was often used in roofing to provide protection and insulation.
 Asbestos felt underlayment was used as a lining underneath shingle roofs, one of the most common residential roof types in the U.S. Asbestos was even sometimes mixed into the shingles themselves, which were made of asphalt.

 Asbestos felt was also used without shingles.
 It could be layered on a flat-topped roof and covered in tar to keep out moisture, a method that was popular on commercial buildings all over the U.S. until the 1980s.
-Like shingles, asbestos was also mixed directly into the tar.
+Like asbestos shingles, asbestos was also mixed directly into the tar.

 Flooring